10 Animals With Snake Venom Resistance

 © Wikimedia Commons User: exanthematicus – CC BY-SA 4.0

-Remember the acetylcholine receptors in muscles we just discussed?
-The amino acids in them have a natural negative charge.
-Therefore, cobra neurotoxins have evolved a strong positive charge over the ages, to be drawn to them like a magnet.
 In other monitors, the receptors have the usual negative charge, but the savannah monitor is the lone exception.
-Less neurotoxins manage to bind per bite, and consequently, the savannah monitor can withstand far more cobra venom without succumbing to paralysis.
+Consequently, less neurotoxins manage to bind per bite, allowing the savannah monitor to withstand far more cobra venom without succumbing to paralysis.

 4 California ground squirrel